Karnik2001/Fertility-Health-Analysis/README.md

-# 🧬 Fertility Health Analysis Using Machine Learning
+# 🧬 Fertility Health Analysis Using Machine Learning and Explainable Al
 ## 📌 Overview
 This project focuses on analyzing fertility-related health data and building machine learning models to predict fertility outcomes.
 The goal is to identify patterns in biological and lifestyle variables and evaluate multiple classification algorithms to determine the most effective predictive model.